One of the sightseeing highlights of Kyoto for travelers is getting to meet a glamorous and beautiful Kyoto geisha, or a maiko, an apprentice geisha.

-A Visit to "Jinmatsuan", Where Anyone Can Enjoy Geisha Culture
+A Visit to Jinmatsuan, Where Anyone Can Enjoy Kyoto Geisha Culture

-In general, attending "ozashikiasobi" (a meal with entertainment by geishas) is not permitted without invitation for first-timers, but "Jinmatsuan" is one facility equipped with various programs to allow foreign visitors to Kyoto to enjoy and experience geisha culture.
+In general, attending "ozashikiasobi" (a meal with entertainment by geishas) is not permitted without an invitation for first-timers, but Jinmatsuan is one facility equipped with various programs to allow foreign visitors to Kyoto to enjoy and experience Kyoto geisha culture.

-American citizen Jennifer Teeter attended one such program at Jinmatsuan, and this article will share her experiences.
+Our visitor, Jennifer from the US, attended one such program at Jinmatsuan, and this article will share her experiences.

-Participate in a Program to Enjoy "Otemae" with a Geisha
+Participate in a Program to Enjoy "Otemae" with a Kyoto Geisha

 This time, Jennifer attended the "Matcha, Dance, and a Game with a Maiko" premium course (60 minutes).
 Including Jennifer, there were 14 attendees.
 The course is held with chair seating, so even those who have difficulty sitting on the floor can relax as they enjoy the program.